 - Salt and pepper to taste

-- Place chicken breasts in large stockpot with the stock and broth and simmer for about 20 minutes, until breasts are cooked through.
+- Place chicken breasts in large stockpot with the stock and simmer for about 20 minutes, until breasts are cooked through.

 - Remove chicken from pot and coarsely chop chicken or puree in food processor and place back in pot.

 - Using immersion blender, puree until chicken is finely diced and there are no chunks.

 - Add salt and pepper to taste.

 - Simmer on low for another ten minutes.

 - Add cornstarch and bring to a boil.